-Meeting the Needs of Generation 9/11: Getting Race Right
+Meeting the Needs of Muslim Youth: Getting Race Right

 How can predominately South Asian and Arab American mosques promote a greater understanding of race and civil rights, and create inclusive environments for African American Muslim youth?

 The United States' several million Muslims are the most racially, culturally, and ethnically diverse group in the country.
 According to Gallup, more than one-third of American Muslims are African American.
 Unfortunately, African American Muslims face intra-Muslim racism from other immigrant Muslim communities, namely South Asians and Arabs.
 Existing research on intra-Muslim racism is limited.
 MuslimARC released their preliminary study of race relations in June 2015.
 Based on this research and anecdotally, many African American Muslims—including youth—constantly face ethnic and racial discrimination from within the American Muslim community.
 Addressing intra-Muslim racism is critical for African American youth from a positive development standpoint, namely forming a healthy and well-integrated identity, as well as improving overall youth resiliency.
 This set of discussions focused on creating inclusive environments for African American Muslim youth at South Asian and Arab American mosques.